 Chelsea proposes to develop a community where 100 percent of the homes are for lower and moderate income seniors and families earning up to 80 percent of Area Median Income (AMI), with some homes set aside for people with a developmental disability, such as cerebral palsy or Down syndrome.
 Once built, onsite resident services would be provided by Chelsea’s nonprofit partners, Serving Seniors and Southern California Housing Collaborative.
 Specific design components and features of the development will be more clearly defined in consultation with the community and elected leadership.

-On July, 2020, the County of San Diego Board of Supervisors approved the Development and Disposition Agreement and Ground Lease.
+On July 7, 2020, the San Diego County Board of Supervisors approved the Disposition and Development Agreement and Ground Lease.

 On March 10, 2020, the San Diego City Council approved the Community Plan Amendment and rezone.